-12. Net Position Flow Assumption.
+- 15. Net Position Flow Assumption.
 Sometimes the City will fund outlays for a particular purpose from both restricted (e.g., restricted bond or grant proceeds) and unrestricted resources.
 In order to calculate the amounts to report as restricted net position and unrestricted net position in the government-wide financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
-It is the government's policy to consider restricted net position to have been depleted before unrestricted net position is applied.

-- 13. Fund Balance Flow Assumptions.
+It is the government's policy to consider restricted net position to have been depleted before unrestricted net position is applied. - 16.
+Fund Balance Flow Assumptions.
 Sometimes the City will fund outlays for a particular purpose from both restricted and unrestricted resources (the total of committed, assigned, and unassigned fund balances).
 In order to calculate the amounts to report as restricted, committed, assigned, and unassigned fund balance in the governmental fund financial statements a flow assumption must be made about the order in which the resources are considered to be applied.
 It is the City's policy to consider restricted fund balance to have been depleted before using any of the components of unrestricted fund balance.
 Further, when the components of unrestricted fund balance can be used for the same purpose, committed fund balance is depleted first, followed by assigned fund balance.
-Unassigned fund balance is applied last. - 14.
-Fund Balance Policies.
-Fund balance of governmental funds is reported in various categories based on the nature of any limitation requiring the use of resources for specific purposes.
-The City itself can establish limitations on the use of resources through either a commitment (committed fund balance) or an assignment (assigned fund balance).
+Unassigned fund balance is applied last. - 17.
+Fund Balance.
+In the fund financial statements, governmental funds report aggregate amounts for five classifications of fund balances based on the constraints imposed on the use of these resources.
+The nonspendable fund balance classification includes amounts that cannot be spent because they are either (a) not in spendable form prepaid items or inventories or (b) legally or contractually required to be maintained intact.